What is Yoga?

 "Style" of Yoga

 Kathy's "style" of Yoga is based on the lineage and teachings of T. Krishnamacharya (teacher of B.K.S.
 Iyengar, Pattabhi Jois, Indra Devi, and A.G.
 Mohan).
 His teachings were rooted in Patanjali’s Yoga Sutras, and his methods followed the belief that yoga should always be adapted to the needs, circumstances and goals of each student.
-His refusal to standardize and trademark a teaching methodology to create a "style", is ultimately based on the deepest respect for the individual.

 First Yoga Therapy Session